I Made a Lightweight Git Worktree Manager (Because I Couldn't Find One)

 Traditional git workflow: stash, checkout, fix, checkout back, unstash.
 Before worktrees (added in Git 2.5, 2015), developers created multiple repository clones to work on different branches simultaneously.

 Why?
-Switching branches loses context—IDE closes files, build artifacts get wiped, dependencies reinstall.
+Switching branches loses context—IDE closes files, build artifacts get wiped, and dependencies reinstall.
 Multiple clones meant keeping production ready for hotfixes while developing features, running long builds while coding elsewhere, or comparing branches side-by-side.
-The downside: disk space, manual syncing, duplicate .git directories.
+The downside: disk space, manual syncing, and duplicate .git directories.

 Worktrees solve this by sharing .git metadata across multiple working directories.

 The pattern works beyond AI agents.
-Multiple branches in separate directories beats constant switching—no stashing, IDE state persists, contexts stay separate.
+Multiple branches in separate directories beats constant switching—no stashing, IDE state persists, and contexts stay separate.

 But git's syntax is awkward: